breadboard-ai/breadboard/packages/website/src/docs/guides/breadboard-from-scratch.md

 These steps should complete without error.
 If you encounter any issues, please feel free to get in touch with the team on Discord.

-## Part 1: Google Cloud setup

-1. Navigate to https://console.cloud.google.com/ and accept the Cloud terms of service if you haven't already.
-1. Click "Select a Project", and click "NEW PROJECT"
-1. Give your project a name and complete the Cloud project setup
+### Deploy the Visual Editor

 > [!NOTE]
-> TODO: Set up AppEngine service account

-## Deploying the Visual Editor
+> Coming soon

+### Deploy the Connection Server

 > [!NOTE]
 > Coming soon

-## Deploying the Connections Server
+### Deploy the Board Server

 > [!NOTE]
 > Coming soon

-## Deploying the Board Server
+## Part 2: Tying it all together

+So far we have deployed each server as a separate, standalone entity.
+Further configuration is required to enable the Visual Editor to make use of the Connection and Board Servers.

 > [!NOTE]
 > Coming soon